 You’ll learn and develop Level 3 competencies such as:

 - Installation and maintenance of electrical machines and electrical equipment in special electrical situations

 - Communicating with stakeholders on electrical and related matters

-The NZCEE is suitable for you if you wish to pathway into an apprenticeship or further education in Electrical or Electronic Engineering.
+The NZCEE is suitable for you if you wish to pathway into an apprenticeship or further education in Electrical or Electronics Engineering.

-- A key step towards registration with the Electrical Workers Registration Board (note: you do not gain registration as a direct result of completing this qualification)
+- A key step towards registration with the Electrical Workers Registration Board (you do not gain registration as a direct result of completing this qualification)

 - Practical experience reflecting real-world application

 - Study full-time or part-time – ability to switch between full and part-time easily